suhuf/THM_Write-/Writeups/Carnage.md

 To view the time of the connection, expand the **Frame** pane on the bottom left.

-We now can see the exact time of the only HTTP-GET request to this IP.
+We can now see the exact time of the only HTTP-GET request to this IP.

-our answer should be this (They are looking for UTC time.):
+Our answer should be this (They are looking for UTC time.):

 Sep 24, 2021 16:44:38.990412000 -> **Sep 24, 2021 16:44:38**

 **What was the domain hosting the malicious zip file?**

-To check this, we can stay on our current highlighted packet, we merely just need to open the HTTP section of the packet which is found at the bottom:
+To check this, we can stay on our current highlighted packet; we merely just need to open the HTTP section of the packet, which is found at the bottom:

 <img width="957" height="769" alt="image" src="https://github.com/user-attachments/assets/f52bbfcf-84af-46bb-b3ea-11d6ba360a62" />